Health-aware and user-involved battery charging management for electric vehicles: linear quadratic strategies: Conclusions

 \section{Conclusions}

 Effective battery charging management is vital for the development of EVs.
-In recent years, fast charging control has attracted some research effort.
+Recently, fast charging control has attracted some research effort.
 However, the problem of health-aware and user-involved charging has not been explored in the literature.
 In this paper, we propose a set of first-of-its-kind charging strategies, which aim to meet user-defined charging objectives with awareness of the hazards to health.
 They are developed in the framework of linear quadratic control.
 One of them is built on control with fixed terminal state, and the other two on tracking a reference charging trajectory.
 In addition to the merits of health consciousness and user involvement, they are more computationally competitive than most existing charging techniques requiring online real-time optimization solvers.
 The usefulness of the proposed strategies is evaluated via a simulation study.
-This work will provide further incentives for research on EV charging management and is also applicable to other battery-powered applications such as consumer electronics devices and renewable energy systems.
-Our future research will include optimal charging trajectory generation and a multifaceted assessment of charging strategies.
+This work will provide further incentives for research on EV charging management and is also applicable to other battery-powered applications such as consumer electronics devices and renewable energy systems. {Our future research will include battery-type-specific voltage difference limit identification, optimal charging trajectory generation, and a comprehensive assessment of the charging strategies.}